 There are also benefits for wider society.
-Tech companies have played an important role in driving price deflation in consumer goods, promoting innovation and lowering barriers to entry for small businesses.
+As discussed in a previous piece – The “Big Tech” backlash: How sustainable are Google, Facebook and Amazon? – tech companies have played an important role in driving price deflation in consumer goods, promoting innovation and lowering barriers to entry for small businesses.

 In recent years, big tech has also been leading the charge on environmental standards and emission reduction, with Microsoft pledging to become the first company to become “lifetime carbon neutral” by 2050.

 I see two important routes to mitigate the negative impact of technology: regulation and education.

 On regulation, the environment is becoming increasingly hostile.
 Europe has already taken gradual steps to curtail the powers of big tech and I believe the change in administration in the US will usher in more regulatory activity.

 The challenge for regulators is that these are very hard business models to regulate.
 But we have reached the point where something must be done, even if it is imperfect.

 There are some sensible measures that could be taken; for example, enhancing users’ rights over their data (as in Europe), and making it possible to “port” your friends and messages to a new social network as you can your mobile phone number when you move to a new operator.

 Splitting up companies to increase competition could also be an option; it certainly seems unlikely that any of the tech giants will be able to acquire as freely going forward.